rizblie/kubectl-101/README.md

 - For anonymous users, the rate limit is set to 100 pulls per 6 hours per IP address.
 - For authenticated users, it is 200 pulls per 6 hour period.

 You can use alternate public registries, or your own private registry, by specifying the full path name to the image.
-For example:
+For example, to use the Amazon ECR public registry:

 ```
 kubectl run nginx --image=public.ecr.aws/docker/library/nginx:stable-perl